 - 4. "Harm" includes bodily injury, monetary loss, property damage and any resulting harm. - 5.
 If the offense guideline includes creating a risk or danger of harm as a specific offense characteristic, whether that risk or danger was created is to be considered in determining the offense level.
-See, e.g., \$2K1.4 (Arson; Property Damage by Use of Explosives); \$2Q1.2 (Mishandling of Hazardous or Toxic Substances or Pesticides).
-If, however, the guideline refers only to harm sustained (e.g., \$2A2.2 (Aggravated Assault); \$2B3.1 (Robbery)) or to actual, attempted or intended harm (e.g., \$2F1.1 (Fraud and Deceit); \$2X1.1 (Attempt, Solicitation, or Conspiracy)), the risk created enters into the determination of the offense level only insofar as it is incorporated into the base offense level.
+See, e.g., §2K1.4 (Arson; Property Damage by Use of Explosives); §2Q1.2 (Mishandling of Hazardous or Toxic Substances or Pesticides).
+If, however, the guideline refers only to harm sustained (e.g., \$2A2.2 (Aggravated Assault); \$2B3.1 (Robbery)) or to actual, attempted or intended harm (e.g., §2B1.1 (Theft, Property Destruction, and Fraud); §2X1.1 (Attempt, Solicitation, or Conspiracy)), the risk created enters into the determination of the offense level only insofar as it is incorporated into the base offense level.
 Unless clearly indicated by the guidelines, harm that is merely risked is not to be treated as the equivalent of harm that occurred.
 When not adequately taken into account by the applicable offense guideline, creation of a risk may provide a ground for imposing a sentence above the applicable guideline range.
 See generally §1B1.4 (Information to be Used in Imposing Sentence); §5K2.0 (Grounds for Departure).
-The extent to which harm that was attempted or intended enters into the determination of the offense level should be determined in accordance with §2X1.1 (Attempt, Solicitation, or Conspiracy) and the applicable offense guideline.

-6. A particular guideline (in the base offense level or in a specific offense characteristic) may expressly direct that a particular factor be applied only if the defendant was convicted of a particular statute.
-For example, in §2S1.1, subsection (a)(1) applies if the defendant "is convicted under 18 U.S.C. § 1956(a)(1)(A), (a)(2)(A), or (a)(3)(A)."
+The extent to which harm that was attempted or intended enters into the determination of the offense level should be determined in accordance with §2X1.1 (Attempt, Solicitation, or Conspiracy) and the applicable offense guideline. - 6.
+A particular guideline (in the base offense level or in a specific offense characteristic) may expressly direct that a particular factor be applied only if the defendant was convicted of a particular statute.
+For example, in §2S1.1 (Laundering of Monetary Instruments; Engaging in Monetary Transactions in Property Derived from Unlawful Activity), subsection (b)(2)(B) applies if the defendant "is convicted under 18 U.S.C. § 1956".
 Unless such an express direction is included, conviction under the statute is not required.
 Thus, use of a statutory reference to describe a particular set of circumstances does not require a conviction under the referenced statute.
-An example of this usage is found in §2A3.4(a)(2) ("if the offense was committed by the means set forth in 18 U.S.C. § 2242").
+An example of this usage is found in $\S2A3.4(a)(2)$ ("if the offense was committed by the means set forth in 18 U.S.C. $\S2242$ ").

-An express direction to apply a particular factor only if the defendant was convicted of a particular statute includes the determination of the offense level where the defendant was convicted of conspiracy, attempt, solicitation, aiding or abetting, accessory after the fact, or misprision of felony in respect to that particular statute.
-For example, \$2S1.1(a)(1) (which is applicable only if the defendant is convicted under 18 U.S.C. \$1956(a)(1)(A), (a)(2)(A), or (a)(3)(A)) would be applied in determining the offense level under \$2X3.1 (Accessory After the Fact) where the defendant was convicted of accessory after the fact to a violation of 18 U.S.C. \$1956(a)(1)(A), (a)(2)(A), or (a)(3)(A).
+Unless otherwise specified, an express direction to apply a particular factor only if the defendant was convicted of a particular statute includes the determination of the offense level where the defendant was convicted of conspiracy, attempt, solicitation, aiding or abetting, accessory after the fact, or misprision of felony in respect to that particular statute.
+For example, §2S1.1(b)(2)(B) (which is applicable only if the defendant is convicted under 18 U.S.C. § 1956) would be applied in determining the offense level under §2X3.1 (Accessory After the Fact) in a case in which the defendant was convicted of accessory after the fact to a violation of 18 U.S.C. § 1956 but would not be applied in a case in which the defendant is convicted of a conspiracy under 18 U.S.C. § 1956(h) and the sole object of that conspiracy was to commit an offense set forth in 18 U.S.C. § 1957.
+See Application Note 3(C) of §2S1.1.